openrndr/orx/orx-jumpflood/README.md

 effect and renders the static result on every animation frame.

-Additionally, it uses the shadow (CPU version of the texture) to query the distance field texture at current mouse position.
+Additionally, it uses the shadow (CPU version of the texture) to query the distance field texture at the current mouse position.
 The resulting blue color component is used as the radius of a circle centered at the mouse position.
 The red and green components are used to draw a line to the black/white edge closest to the mouse pointer.